An analytical approach to symmetry breaking in multipole RF-traps: Control of the RF voltages

 There are different $\delta V_k$ patterns that can be applied to produce the same perturbation in the potential, and one is given here that presents the advantage of having the most accurate representation of dipole terms and sharing the compensation between the largest number of electrodes :

 The electrodes are numbered clockwise, starting by the bottom.
 The linear dependency of the $\delta V_k$ with the $a_{1,2,3,4}$ was established through numerical simulations by generating potentials according to Eq.~ \ref{eq_W} with varying $a_{1,2,3,4}$ coefficients and collecting the positions of the minima as reference.
 The CPO software was then used to generate the potential map of a perfect octupole trap ($(r_0,~r_d)$=(4, 1.5)~mm) with individually tuneable potentials on the electrodes.
-The potentials on the electrodes of the simulated octupole trap were applied according to Eq.~\ref{eqn:coeff_to_detuning}, with adjusted values of the $d_c$ and $q_c$ calibration coefficient to ensure the superposition of the positions of the potential minima between the surface equation and the CPO simulations.
-With this protocol we find $d_{cal}=0.912\pm 0.008$ and $q_{cal}=0.796 \pm 0.008$, the uncertainty comes from the range of values that allows for a superposition at the pixel size which is reduced to 1~$\mu$m to improve the precision.
+The potentials on the electrodes of the simulated octupole trap were applied according to Eq.~\ref{eqn:coeff_to_detuning}, with adjusted values of the $d_c$ and $q_c$ calibration coefficient to ensure the superposition of the positions of the minima of the pseudo-potential deduced from Eq.~(\ref{eq_U},\ref{eq_W}) and from the CPO simulations.

+With this protocol we find $d_c=0.912\pm 0.008$ and $q_c=0.796 \pm 0.008$, the uncertainty comes from the range of values that allows for a superposition at the pixel size which is reduced to 1~$\mu$m to improve the precision.
 The fit was ensured for values of $a_i$ up to $0.1$ which, for the sake of comparison, is a little larger than the amplitude expected for a single involved deformation class reaching of 4\% of the $(r_0+r_d)$ distance if the potential deformation were of mechanical origin.
 This ought to ensure we are not out of range of the validity domain of this fit when we apply the correction scheme in our trap where the defect amplitude is expected to be about 2\% of the $(r_0+r_d)$ distance at most.
 Fig.~\ref{fig:gen_detu_cal} shows a fit to the pixel size between minima generated from the surface equation Eq.~\ref{eq_W} for varying $a_{1,2,3,4}$ coefficients and the minima generated in the perfect octupole trap by converting the $a_{1,2,3,4}$ coefficients into adapted RF voltages according to Eq.~\ref{eqn:coeff_to_detuning}.
 The selected tuning patterns allows the controlled generation of any perturbation in the octupole trap that writes as a sum of quadrupole and dipole terms.